Additive codes attaining the Griesmer bound: Preliminaries

 \begin{theorem} (Cf.~\cite[page 83]{hirschfeld1998projective}, \cite[Corollary 8]{el2011lambda}, or \cite[Lemma 2]{krotov2023multispreads}) For each pair of integers $r\ge h\ge 1$ a faithful projective $h-(n,r,s,\mu)_{q}$ system with $n=\tfrac{[r]_q}{[\gcd(r,h)]_q}$, $s=\tfrac{[r-h]_q}{[\gcd(r,h)]_q}$, and $\mu=\tfrac{[h]_q}{[\gcd(r,h)]_q}$ exists. \end{theorem} \begin{proof} Due to Lemma~\ref{lemma_field_reduction} we can assume $\gcd(r,h)=1$.
 We prove by double induction on $h$ and $r$.
 The set of points of $\PG(r-1,q)$ gives an example for $h=1$ and arbitrary $r$, so that we assume $h\ge 2$ in the following.
 If $r=h$ or $r=2h$, then we have $h=1$.
 If $h<r<2h$, then a projective $(r-h)-(n,r,\mu,s)_{q}$ system exists by induction and we can apply Lemma~\ref{lemma_dual}.
 If $r> 2h$, then we apply Lemma~\ref{lemma_vsp} to construct a vector space partition $\cV$ of $\PG(r-1,q)$ of type $h^{t_r}(r-h)^1$ and denote the special $(r-h)$-space by $A$.
 To construct the desired example we take a $\mu$-fold copy of $\cV$ and replace $A$ by a projective $h-(n',r-h,s',\mu')_{q}$ system with $n'=[r-h]_q$, $s'=[r-2h]_q$, and $\mu'=[h]_q$. \end{proof} \begin{corollary} Let $\cS$ be a faithful projective $h-(n,r,s,\mu)_q$ system.
 Then there exists a faithful projective

-system $\cS_t$ for each $t\in\N$. \end{corollary} The parameters of the sequence $\cS_t$ tend towards the upper bound from Lemma~\ref{lemma_one_weight_bound}.
-In the subsequent section we will show that the (typically) stronger Griesmer upper bound can always be attained if $s$ is sufficiently large.
+system $\cS_t$ for each $t\in\N$. \end{corollary} The parameters of the sequence $\cS_t$ tend towards the upper bound from Lemma~\ref{lemma_one_weight_bound}, so that e.g.\

+In the subsequent section we will show that the (typically) stronger Griesmer upper bound can always be attained if $s$ is sufficiently large, see Theorem~\ref{thm_attained_asymptotically}.
+While we do not know an explicit analytical formula $f_q(r,h;s)$ such that

+we state such a result in terms of the minimum distance of $[n,r/h,d]_q^h$ codes, see Corollary~\ref{cor_attained_asymptotically}.

 We remark that for a faithful projective $h-(n,r,s,\mu)_{q}$ system as in Theorem~\ref{thm_partition} each hyperplane contains exactly $s$ and each point is contained in exactly $\mu$ elements from $\cS$.
 The cases where $\mu=1$ correspond to spreads of $h$-spaces of $\PG(r-1,q)$.